Ranking (information retrieval): Vector Space

-Probabilistic Model
+Probabilistic

 In probabilistic model, probability theory has been used as a principal means for modeling the retrieval process in mathematical terms.
 The probability model of information retrieval was introduced by Maron and Kuhns in 1960 and further developed by Roberston and other researchers.
 According to Spack Jones and Willett (1997): The rationale for introducing probabilistic concepts is obvious: IR systems deal with natural language, and this is too far imprecise to enable a system to state with certainty which document will be relevant to a particular query.

 The model applies the theory of probability to information retrieval (An event has a possibility from 0 percent to 100 percent of occurring). i.e, in probability model, relevance is expressed in terms of probability.
 Here, documents are ranked in order of decreasing probability of relevance.
 It takes into the consideration of uncertainty element in the IR process. i.e., uncertainty about whether documents retrieved by the system are relevant to a given query.

 The probability model intends to estimate and calculate the probability that a document will be relevant to a given query based on some methods.
-The “event” in this context of information retrieval refers to the probability of relevance between a query and a document.
+The "event" in this context of information retrieval refers to the probability of relevance between a query and a document.
 Unlike other IR models, the probability model does not treat relevance as an exact miss-or-match measurement.

 The model adopts various methods to determine the probability of relevance between queries and documents.
 Relevance in the probability model is judged according to the similarity between queries and documents.
 The similarity judgment is further dependent on term frequency.

 Thus, for a query consisting of only one term (B), the probability that a particular document (Dm) will be judged relevant is the ratio of users who submit query term (B) and consider the document (Dm) to be relevant in relation to the number of users who submitted the term (B).
-As represented in Maron’s and Kuhn’s model, can be represented as the probability that users submitting a particular query term (B) will judge an individual document (Dm) to be relevant.
+As represented in Maron's and Kuhn's model, can be represented as the probability that users submitting a particular query term (B) will judge an individual document (Dm) to be relevant.

 According to Gerard Salton and Michael J. McGill, the essence of this model is that if estimates for the probability of occurrence of various terms in relevant documents can be calculated, then the probabilities that a document will be retrieved, given that it is relevant, or that it is not, can be estimated.

 Several experiments have shown that the probabilistic model can yield good results.
 However, such results have not been sufficiently better than those obtained using the Boolean or Vector Space model.